-In this work we introduce a new model of quantum computation with classical control called CTQA (for classically time-controlled quantum automata) where an infinite number of unitary operators are defined from the evolution of Hamiltonians associated to each symbol and their time executions are externally controlled by a scheduler.
-We show in Theorem \ref{thm:Halting} that if Moore-Crutchfield quantum automata use unitary operators issued from the evolution times of Hamiltonians with unrestricted time-schedules, then they can recognize non-recursive languages.
-If the scheduler is defined via a finite-state automaton, however, a CTQA can recognize non-regular languages as shown in theorems \ref{the:anbn} and \ref{the:a-simb-b}.
 The CTQA model is an interesting model to study quantum computations assisted by a classical control that can tune or adjust execution times.
 Below we present some interesting open problems that remain from this work. \begin{enumerate} \item \emph{Upper bound for classes of languages recognized by CTQAs}.
 To prove an upper bound on the simulation of CTQAs we require a simulation of the behavior of schedulers.
-Since a scheduler output real numbers, it is necessary to consider computable real numbers and study how much error in the time-dependent computation is introduced.
+Since a scheduler outputs real numbers, it is necessary to consider computable real numbers and study how much error in the time-dependent computation is introduced.
 Notice however that all the results given in this paper use schedulers outputting just fractional numbers. \item \emph{Closure of well-known operations}.
-We showed a sufficient condition for the closure of CTQAs under union (Theorem~\ref{the:union-scheduler}).
-It would be interesting to continue this study to find new conditions for the closure of CTQAs under union, as well as under other operations such as intersection, homomorphism, inverse homomorphism, etc., in a bounded-error setting. \item \emph{Impossibility results}.
+We showed a sufficient condition for the closure of CTQAs under cutpoint-union (Corollary~\ref{cor:union-scheduler}).
+It would be interesting to continue this line of study to find new conditions for the closure of CTQAs under union, as well as under other operations such as intersection, homomorphism, inverse homomorphism, etc., in a bounded-error setting with cut points. \item \emph{Impossibility results}.